This post may contain affiliate links. Please read our disclosure policy.

 • Dried mint: It’s a garnish that we’ll sprinkle on top right before serving this dip.
 You could also just add chopped fresh mint leaves if you’d like.
 Dried mint has a more mellow flavor and it’s easier to have on hand at all times!

-• Fresh bread: Is for serving the dip with.
+• Pita bread: or Afghan naan is best for serving the dip with.
 You can serve this as an appetizer with wedges of naan or as a main meal.

 layering tomato sauce and fried eggplant slices